Purell Sued Over Claims Of Hand Sanitizer's Effectiveness

 The lawsuit claims that it's misleading because the label indicates "sound scientific support when none exists,” reports NBC News.

-The lawsuit, filed on March 13 by four people in federal court for the Northeastern District of Ohio, comes at the worst time, as people across the country are reaching for hand sanitizer during a global pandemic that has infected hundreds of thousands around the world, and forced one out of five Americans to stay at home.
+The lawsuit, filed on March 13 by four people in federal court for the Northeastern District of Ohio, comes at the worst time, as people across the country are reaching for hand sanitizer during a global pandemic that has infected hundreds of thousands around the world.

 Advertisement